apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 #) Common Name (CN) https://tools.ietf.org/html/rfc6125#section-2.3
 #) Subject Alternative Name (SAN) https://tools.ietf.org/html/rfc5280#section-4.2.1.6

-If client side authentication is also required then additionally the following should be added to Flume agent configuration.
+If client side authentication is also required then additionally the following needs to be added to Flume agent configuration or the global SSL setup can be used (see *SSL/TLS support* section).
 Each Flume agent has to have its client certificate which has to be trusted by Kafka brokers either individually or by their signature chain.
 Common example is to sign each client certificate by a single Root CA which in turn is trusted by Kafka brokers.

 .. code-block:: properties

+    # optional, the global keystore can be used alternatively
     a1.sources.source1.kafka.consumer.ssl.keystore.location=/path/to/client.keystore.jks
     a1.sources.source1.kafka.consumer.ssl.keystore.password=<password to access the keystore>